 1. Magic Eraser (the original works better), I’m using another brand cause I had it on hand

-2. Pampered chef plastic scraper.
-You can buy them separately or they come with a stone purchase.
+2. Plastic scraper – mine was a Pampered chef scraper that came with a stone purchase.
 Great, because they don’t scratch!

 3. Toothpicks (for getting in those tiny creases)

 4. A beverage.
 Mine is of the adult persuasion, whatever makes the job easier for you!
 Had it been in the morning, coffee would have been on the menu!

 5. ELBOW GREASE!
 Get ready for a bunch of scrubbing!
 I also kept a bucket next to me to rinse the eraser out.
 I’ve actually had a reader ask “what is elbow grease”.
 I hadn’t considered that others might not use this term.
 It usually means hard labor, like vigorous scrubbing.